MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 ### What's the dashboard telling us?

-If you got the [built-in sample in the Power BI service](#get-the-sample-in-the-power-bi-service), you have a report *and* a dashboard.
+With the [built-in sample in the Power BI service](#get-the-sample-in-the-power-bi-service), you have a report *and* a dashboard.
 Let's start the tour at the dashboard and look at the tiles the CMO has chosen to pin.
 We see information about our market share, sales, and sentiment.
 The dashboard breaks down data by region, time, and competition.

 - The number tiles along the left column show industry sales volume for the past year (50,000), market share (32.86%), sales volume (16,000), sentiment score (68), sentiment gap (4), and total units sold (1 million).
 - The top line chart (**% Units Market Share vs. % Units Market Share Rolling 12 Months**) shows how our market share fluctuates over time.
 Notice the large drop in June.
 Our rolling 12-month (R12M) share, which was increasing for a while, is now starting to stall.